 The first sign of worn piston rings is blowby.
 This will usually be seen through the tailpipe.
 Puffs of blue smoke out the exhaust means the engine is burning oil.
 You may notice that the engine oil gets low faster than before.
 Oil smoking first appears during engine cold starts.
 As the engine warms up, the pistons and rings expand, sealing the walls, reducing how much oil is blowing past the rings.
 Eventually, the rings wear to the point that there is constant blow-by, and the car smokes all the time.
 This can also be due to worn valve seals as well.

 Another issue with blow-by is combustion gases entering the crankcase.
 This means fuel and combustion byproducts in the oil.
 As these chemicals permeate the oil, the oil loses its viscosity and the ability to cool and lubricate the engine.
 You must change the oil more often to keep the engine clean.

 Eventually, the wear gets so bad that there is a loss of power, too much of the combustion gasses are being lost to the crankcase and too much oil is getting into the combustion chamber.
 This leads to fouled spark plugs and a poorly running engine.

-There are some very good liquid repair chemicals available for mildly worn engine rings, such as Mac’s Stop Smoke.
+There are some very good liquid repair chemicals available for mildly worn engine rings,.
 These products coat the rings in a thick oil film, which will help them seal the walls of the engine for a time.
 They do not last forever and only work on mild to moderately worn engines.
 The effects of worn rings are masked for a time, but the engine will need a rebuild.